A stunning Altamira Oriole peers out of the South Texas scrub. Photo: Chaiyan Kasorndorkbua

 Most of the world’s wild Whooping Cranes winter along a small stretch of the Texas coast, and our post-tour extension is a chance to visit these magnificent birds by boat, and to enjoy the abundance of birds that use the rich central Texas coastline during the winter months.

-Day 1: The tour begins at 6:00 pm in Harlingen.
+Day 1: The tour begins with a 6:00 pm meeting in the lobby of our Harlingen motel.
 Night in Harlingen.

-Days 2-3: We’ll spend our first two birding days exploring coastal sites at Brownsville, Boca Chica, and South Padre Island, and the central Valley’s wonderful array of reserves including Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, Weslaco’s increasingly famous Frontera Audubon Society grounds, and the newly developed Estero Llano Grande.
-We’ll be looking particularly for specialties such as Hook-billed Kite, Ferruginous Pygmy-Owl, Buff-bellied Hummingbird, Couch’s Kingbird, Clay-colored Robin, Tropical Parula, and Altamira Oriole, but we’ll also scrutinize the ever-present winter passerine flocks, which may contain Blue-headed Vireo and warblers including Nashville, Black-throated Gray, and Yellow-throated.
-We may visit the Brownsville city landfill to look for Tamaulipas Crow, although it has not been present there in recent years.
+Days 2-3: We’ll spend our first two birding days exploring coastal sites at Brownsville, Boca Chica, and South Padre Island, and the central Valley’s wonderful array of reserves possibly including Santa Ana National Wildlife Refuge, Bentsen - Rio Grande Valley State Park, Weslaco’s increasingly famous Frontera Audubon Society grounds, and the newly developed Estero Llano Grande.
+We’ll be looking particularly for specialties such as Hook-billed Kite, White-tipped Dove, Common Puraque, Buff-bellied Hummingbird, Couch’s Kingbird, Clay-colored Thrush, Tropical Parula, and Altamira Oriole, but we’ll also scrutinize the ever-present winter passerine flocks, which may contain Blue-headed Vireo and warblers including Nashville, Black-throated Gray, and Yellow-throated.
+We may visit the Brownsville city landfill to look for any rare gull species that may be present, or scan the myriad of wetlands along the boat channel for terns, herons, egrets, and shorebirds.
 Our schedule will be flexible, and if rarities are present, we’ll search for them.
-We’ll spend at least one evening at Bentsen in the hopes of seeing Common Pauraque, Eastern Screech-Owl, and possibly Barn Owl.
 Nights in McAllen.

 Day 6: We’ll spend our morning up river seeking any desert species or river specialties that we may have missed and then make our way back to Harlingen, with stops along the way as current ornithological possibilities dictate.
 In the late afternoon we’ll head back to Brownsville for the incredible evening spectacle of parrots coming into roost.
 The Brownsville parrot flock is perhaps the largest in the valley, and is certainly the most diverse.
 Our visit will have the possibility of seeing up to six species of parrots (although only two are currently recognized as established).
 Night in Harlingen.